samarthhitnalli/CandidateRegistrationSystem/README.md

 ---

-## 📸 Screenshots

-> (Optional – add screenshots of the form and candidate list)

----

 ## 💡 Future Enhancements

 - Add update/delete functionality for candidates
 - Add login/authentication
 - Pagination and search for viewing candidates
-- Deploy on cloud platform (e.g., Heroku, Render)

 ---